AAAAAAidan/Open-Library-Edit-Assist/README.md

 # Open Library Import Assist

-Userscript for use in importing book details from Amazon.
+Userscript for use in importing book details from Google Books.